tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 ### Download gadget image and flash SD card

-Navitate to the release page and download the latest image for your RPI or Radxa device: [TezSign Releases](https://github.com/tez-capital/tezsign/releases)
+Navigate to the release page and download the latest image for your RPI or Radxa device: [TezSign Releases](https://github.com/tez-capital/tezsign/releases)

 Once downloaded, extract the image.
 The image will be around 1.5GB - 2GB once it's been extracted.